Antonet99/CGProject_2K23/README.md

   <a href="https://docs.microsoft.com/en-us/dotnet/csharp/"><img src="https://img.shields.io/badge/Made%20with-c%23-%23239120.svg?style=plastic&logo=c-sharp&logoColor=%23239120" alt="Made with C#"></a>
   <a href="https://git-scm.com/"><img src="https://img.shields.io/badge/Versioned%20with-git-%23F05033.svg?style=plastic&logo=git" alt="Versioned with Git"></a>
 </p>

-Benvenuti nel repository del nostro progetto di sviluppo di un coinvolgente gioco di combattimento!
+Welcome to the repository of our exciting combat game development project!

-"Cosmic Crisis: Humanity's redemption" è un emozionante titolo in cui gli utenti si immergeranno in una lotta senza tregua contro alieni invasori che minacciano la terra.
+"Cosmic Crisis: Humanity's Redemption" is a thrilling title in which users will immerse themselves in an unrelenting battle against invading aliens threatening Earth.

-Caratteristiche principali del gioco:
+Key Features of the Game:

- - Combattimento intenso: Sfida gli alieni in emozionanti combattimenti.
+- Intense Combat: Challenge the aliens in thrilling combat.
- - Diversità dei personaggi: Possibilità di scelta tra un personaggio di sesso maschile ed uno di sesso femminile.
+- Character Diversity: Choose between a male and a female character.
- - Grafica accattivante: Goditi una grafica curata che ti farà immergere completamente nell'azione.
+- Captivating Graphics: Enjoy polished graphics that will fully immerse you in the action.

-Unisciti a noi in questa epica battaglia contro l'invasione aliena e difendi la terra con tutte le tue forze!
+Join us in this epic battle against the alien invasion and defend Earth with all your might!

-## Requisiti del progetto
+## Project Requirements
-Realizzare un fighting game 3D in stile Tekken o simili.
-Ovviamente non è richiesta la stessa complessità.
+Create a 3D fighting game in the style of Tekken or similar.
+Of course, the same complexity is not required.

-Gli elementi che dovranno essere presenti sono:
+The elements that must be present include:
-- Almeno 2 personaggi (si può usare anche lo stesso personaggio cambiandone la texture):
+- At least 2 characters (the same character can be used with different textures):
-  - 1 controllato dall’utente
+  - 1 controlled by the user
-  - 1 controllato dal computer
+  - 1 controlled by the computer
-- Almeno 1 arena
+- At least 1 arena
-- Almeno le seguenti mosse di combattimento:
+- At least the following combat moves:
-  - Pugno
+  - Punch
-  - Calcio
+  - Kick
-  - Difesa
+  - Defense
-  - Presa
+  - Grapple

-## Autori
+## Authors
 <p align="center">
     <a href="https://github.com/MargheritaGaleazzi/"><img src="https://github.com/MargheritaGaleazzi/CGProject_2K23/blob/main/_ReadMeImg/galeazzi.png" alt="Margherita Galeazzi" width="200"></a>
     <a href="https://github.com/Antonet99"><img src="https://github.com/MargheritaGaleazzi/CGProject_2K23/blob/main/_ReadMeImg/baio.png" alt="Antonio Baio" width="200"></a>
     <a href="https://github.com/S1090231"><img src="https://github.com/MargheritaGaleazzi/CGProject_2K23/blob/main/_ReadMeImg/gatti.png" alt="Giada Gatti" width="200"></a>
 </p>